Decoding China: Striving for a new world order – DW – 07/05/2024

 China's first multilateral initiative

-"The SCO was China's first multilateral initiative in 1996," said Eberhard Sandschneider, partner at the Berlin Global Advisor think tank.
+"The SCO was China's first multilateral initiative in 1996," said Eberhard Sandschneider, a partner at the Berlin Global Advisors think tank.
 "When it became clear that it was working well with three Central Asian states and the Russian Federation, it was institutionalized as the SCO in 2001."

-The club was later expanded into an anti-terrorist network under the leadership of China and Russia.

 China and Russia later expanded the club's mission to focus on combating terrorism in the region.